Surface separation in elastoplastic contacts

+All solid surfaces exhibit roughness over many length scales.
+When a surface is observed at magnification $\zeta$, only the roughness components with wavelengths $\lambda>L/\zeta$, where $L$ is a reference length (such as the linear size of the surface), can be observed.
+In the following, we will use the wavenumber $q=2\pi/\lambda$, instead of the wavelength, and we define $q_0=2\pi /L$ so that $q=\zeta q_0$.

 The Persson contact mechanics theory is based on studying the probability distribution $P(\sigma,\zeta)$ of contact stress $\sigma$ as the magnification $\zeta$ increases.
+When calculating $P(\sigma,\zeta)$, only the roughness components with wavenumber $q< q_0 \zeta$ are included.
 This function obeys a diffusion-like equation where time is replaced by magnification $\zeta$ and the spatial coordinate by the stress $\sigma$, and where the diffusivity depends on the surface roughness power spectrum and on the elastic properties of the solids.
 To solve the equation, suitable boundary conditions must be imposed.
 The influence of plastic flow is incorporated by requiring $P(0,\zeta) = 0$ with $P(\sigma_{\rm P},\zeta) = 0$.
-In Ref.~\cite{PRE}, we showed that these boundary conditions naturally emerge from the numerical model described in Sec.~6.
+In \cite{PRE}, we showed that these boundary conditions naturally emerge from the numerical model described in Sec.~7.